Central bank liquidity swap: The Chiang Mai Initiative

-The Chiang Mai Initiative began as a series of bilateral currency swap agreements between the Association of Southeast Asian Nations (ASEAN) countries, the People's Republic of China, Japan, and South Korea after the 1997 Asian Financial Crisis.
+The Chiang Mai Initiative began as a series of bilateral currency swap agreements between the Association of Southeast Asian Nations (ASEAN) countries, the People's Republic of China, Japan, and South Korea after the 1997 Asian financial crisis.
 These were subsequently multilateralized in 2010 into a single agreement, the Chiang Mai Initiative Multilateralization (CMIM).
 Despite standing at US$240 billion as of 2014, these swap lines have never actually been used.

+BRICS Contingent Reserve Arrangement

+The BRICS Contingent Reserve Arrangement was established in 2014 to provide a standing facility for multilateral dollar liquidity swaps between the BRICS countries, with a total capital of US$100 billion.